kongmunist/mywebsite/pages/projects/gridworld.md

 label: project
 timespan: June - November 2023
 pic: gridworldherovid.mov
-description: r/place in real life
+description: Collaborative online pixel canvas with a physical display in my room

 Hello!
 Welcome to my 2nd attempt at giving the Internet a physical form.